Domestic Violence Help & Support Groups

 • Weaponizing sex

-Many people stay in abusive relationships because of economic dependence created by economic abuse.
-Examples include
+Many people might stay in abusive relationships because of the possible economic dependence that can be created by economic abuse.
+Examples can include

-• Not letting you have access to your own money or bank account
+• Not having your own money or bank account

 • Using your credit cards to increase debt